fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/README.md

 ## ClassMemberCallback

-This example is now working.
+This example is now working between two Elegoo UNOs.

+It will not work with the MiniLab as the receiver.